 A severe storm in May 2016 caused widespread coastal erosion throughout South Australia.
 At Semaphore South, much of the dune and its vegetation was lost.

-Dune restoration works commenced in late April 2020 and was completed in August 2020.
+Dune restoration works commenced in late April 2020 and were completed in August 2020.

-Drift net fencing, revegetation and sprinkler irrigation will help stabilise the dunes.
+- Drift net fencing, revegetation and sprinkler irrigation was installed to help stabilise the dunes.
 (Stage 2 – fencing and irrigation completed July 2020 / revegetation (planting) completed August 2020)

-The City of Port Adelaide Enfield has replaced the boundary fence and upgraded the turf and irrigation in the area.
+- The City of Port Adelaide Enfield replaced the boundary fence and upgraded the turf and irrigation in the area.

 This timing ensured that a buffer was in place to protect the area for winter when storms causing further erosion are more likely.

-The sand has been shaped to match the normal dune profile along Adelaide’s metropolitan coast (i.e. a raised fore dune area and lower rear dune / swale behind).
+The sand was shaped to match the normal dune profile along Adelaide’s metropolitan coast (i.e. a raised fore dune area and lower rear dune / swale behind).

-During Stage 1 of the project (moving sand to rebuild the dune) beach-cast seagrass wrack, left on the beach by tides and waves in the vicinity of the works, was incorporated into the replenished dune at Semaphore South.
-The seagrass wrack provides some organic nutrients, assisting plant growth and it will also help to bind the sand.
+- During Stage 1 of the project (moving sand to rebuild the dune) beach-cast seagrass wrack, left on the beach by tides and waves in the vicinity of the works, was incorporated into the replenished dune at Semaphore South.
+The seagrass wrack provides some organic nutrients, assisting plant growth and it also helps to bind the sand.